UniMath/agda-unimath/src/metric-spaces/metric-pseudocompletion-of-pseudometric-spaces.lagda.md

       ( isometry-metric-pseudocompletion-pseudometric-completion²-Pseudometric-Space)
 ```

-### The short map from the metric pseudocompletion of the pseudometric completion of a pseudometric space into its metric pseudocompletion
+### The short isomorphism from the metric pseudocompletion of the pseudometric completion of a pseudometric space into its metric pseudocompletion

 ```agda
 module _